YoobeeWebTutors/javascript-manual/src/04-variables.md

 ## Defining variables

 The keyword `var` tells JavaScript to create a *variable*.
-A variable is a place in the computer memory that has been set aside to hold whatever we put into it.
+A variable is a place in the computer memory that has been set aside to hold whatever value we put into it.

+A variable can hold one value and one value only.
+If we put a new value in, any previous value is discarded.

 Think of computer memory as a giant wall of mailboxes or pigeon holes.
 Each box or hole has a label on it -- the variable's name.
 In the above example, the variable is called `username`.